 The state of Burgenland in Austria is unique because it has over 300 days of summer.
 A must-visit for lovers of bright sunshine, the true natural beauty of Austria can be realized near the lake Neusiedl region in Burgenland.
 There are several fresh vegetable market and travelling is best done by cycling – cycling up and down the beautiful roads of Vienna to Burgenland is simply breathtaking.

 The Amazon, Peru

 Peru’s huge stretch of Amazon rainforests is extraordinarily diverse and remarkably fulfilling to visit.
-You can go on a spiritual healing retreat for a few days then spend the rest of your time hiking around the Amazon.
+You can go on a retreat for a few days then spend the rest of your time hiking around the Amazon.
 Here you’ll find numerous species of indigenous and endangered plants and animals.
 Visiting the ‘mecca’ for wildlife lovers, the Manu Biosphere Reserve, for instance, is a must.
 Safaris through these protected areas offer frequent sightings of exotic animals such as – jaguars, sloths and anacondas.
 Guided tours to Manu or Pacaya-Samiria, the flooded part of the Peruvian Amazon, are a must.
 In Pacaya-Samiria tourists can experience one of the most peaceful boat trips of their lives.

 The western Pacific island of Palau offers one of the rarest experiences that there is – swimming unscathed around masses of jellyfish in the famous Jellyfish Lake.
 The masses of anodyne jellyfish, however, is not the only attraction this Micronesian island has – it is also a fine place to go snorkelling as the island boasts of beautiful, shallow and dynamic reefs.